AndrewMalitchuk/cinema-server-monolith/README.md

 * [mobile client for supervisor/conductor](https://github.com/AndrewMalitchuk/cinema-supervisor);
 * [simple web client](https://github.com/AndrewMalitchuk/cinema-server-monolith).

 The main part of this project is REST API, which was created using Django REST Framework.
-[Here]() you can see REST API documentation.
-Python DocString you can check [here]().

 You can see simple demo below or [download video](https://github.com/AndrewMalitchuk/cinema-server-monolith/blob/documentation/README/1.mp4).